 - Coconut flakes/coconut flour, another high-fat source of fiber.

 - Seeds and nuts.
 What nuts are OK on keto?
-In small-to-moderate amounts, almonds, walnuts, cashews, pistachios and brazil nuts can all be eaten, since they are all good sources of fiber and trace minerals (I don’t recommend peanut/peanut butter because they tend to carry mold).
+In small-to-moderate amounts, almonds, walnuts, cashews, pistachios and brazil nuts can all be eaten, since they are all good sources of fiber and trace minerals (but not peanut/peanut butter because they tend to carry mold).
 You can also use almond meal/almond flour in place of regular flour.
 Seeds that supply important nutrients include sesame, sunflower, chia, flax and pumpkin seeds.

 6. Have Foods High in B Vitamins